Country Village, Jersey City: History

 The purpose of the new housing was to offer middle-income urban dwellers an opportunity to buy homes in a residential area with an "out of town" feel without the need for long commutes.
 In 1959 Jersey City Planning Commission rezoned the 42 acre undeveloped industrial tract for residential use.
 Census figures for the city had revealed a steady decline in the population.
 (After reaching a height of 316,715 in 1930 and by 1960 the downward trend had reached 276,101.)
 It was hoped that the creation of new residential districts would increase the population of the city once again.
 The low-lying area had never been developed because of drainage and sewerage problems.
 Interested parties in the site were discouraged by the land reclamation requirements for factories to be constructed there.
 In 1960, however, the builder Alexander Muss took on the task of filling in the lowland area with 400,000 square yards of landfill costing over $500,000.
 The source of the landfill was sand pumped in from the bottom of Newark Bay.
 When completed, the 553 houses that cost from $19,000 to $23,000 were reportedly all sold by 1964.

 Transportation

-New Jersey Transit buses 10 and 129 run along Kennedy Boulevard south to Bayonne and north to Journal Square with continuing service via Jersey City Heights to the Port Authority Bus Terminal.

-A&C West Side buses run along West Side Avenue to McGinley Square, Grove Street Station to Newport Centre Mall and Exchange Place.

-New Jersey Transit bus 80 along Danforth Avenue and West Side Avenue to Journal Square and Exchange Place.
+NJ Transit buses 8, 9, 10, 14, 80, and 129 serve this area.